UPC/ravada/docs/docs/INSTALLfromDockers.rst

   `docker.credentials.errors.InitializationError: docker-credential-secretservice not installed or not available in PATH [2171475] Failed to execute script docker-compose`

-  This package fix it, `golang-docker-credential-helpers`.
+  This package fix it, `golang-docker-credential-helpers`, you must install in your computer.

 Help